-- (a) The California State University (CSU) serves an incredibly diverse student population.
-One-half of CSU students are from historically marginalized or underrepresented communities, nearly one-half of CSU students receive a federal Pell Grant, and nearly one-third of CSU students are the first in their family to attend college. - (b) Suicide is the second leading cause of death among college students, claiming more than 1,100 lives every year nationally. - (c) One in four students has a diagnosable mental illness and 40 percent of students do not seek mental health services when they need it. - (d) For students of color, these challenges may be even more acute. - (e) Among the many benefits of mental health counseling are lower college dropout rates, improved academic performance, and reduced legal liability for campuses. - (f) Currently, there is a shortage of licensed mental health counselors in California. - (g) The CSU system in particular is woefully understaffed with mental health counselors to address the needs of their campuses. - (h) Due to the lack of adequate staffing, wait times for students to secure appointments for mental health services can range between four to eight weeks on some CSU campuses. - (i) CSU students deserve trauma-informed, culturally competent care from mental health professionals that will understand the unique experiences that they are facing. - (j) The contracting out for mental health services that have traditionally been performed by permanent, union-represented mental health counselors to out-of-state organizations hiring nonunion counselors is detrimental to the goal of solving the student mental health crisis and antithetical to the values of the State of California regarding equity, inclusion, and diversity.
+(a) The California State University (CSU) serves an incredibly diverse student population.
+One-half of CSU students are from historically marginalized or underrepresented communities, nearly one-half of CSU students receive a federal Pell Grant, and nearly one-third of CSU students are the first in their family to attend college. (b) Suicida is the second leading cause of death emong college

--3- SB 11
+9 (b) Suicide is the second leading cause of death among college 10 students, claiming more than 1,100 lives every year nationally.

+11 (c) One in four students has a diagnosable mental illness and

+40 percent of students do not seek mental health services whenthey need it.

+14 (d) For students of color, these challenges may be even more 15 acute.

+16 (e) Among the many benefits of mental health counseling are

+17 lower college dropout rates, improved academic performance, and18 reduced legal liability for campuses.

+19 (f) Currently, there is a shortage of licensed mental health 20 counselors in California.

+(g) The CSU system in particular is woefully understaffed with mental health counselors to address the needs of their campuses.

+(h) Due to the lack of adequate staffing, wait times for students to secure appointments for mental health services can range between four to eight weeks on some CSU campuses.

+(i) CSU students deserve trauma-informed, culturally competent care from mental health professionals that will understand the unique experiences that they are facing.

+29 (j) The contracting out for mental health services that have

+30 traditionally been performed by permanent, union-represented

+31 mental health counselors to out-of-state organizations hiring

+32 nonunion counselors is detrimental to the goal of solving the